 2019 CKA-KALCA Public Service Interns

-Yona Andrews is currently a senior at the University of Alabama at Birmingham, pursuing a major in International Studies.
+Yona Andrews is a recent graduate (Class of 2019) of the University of Alabama at Birmingham, pursuing a major in International Studies.
 At a young age, her mother taught her about Korean traditional foods, customs, and the family’s historical experiences.
 Yona had the opportunity to visit her family in South Korea during the summer of 2018.
 Inspired by that experience, Yona now interns with The Borgen Project where she is involved in advocacy efforts to influence U.S. foreign policy in supporting international development.
 When she’s not busy reading about foreign affairs, Yona enjoys going hiking or volunteering with her favorite service organization, Circle K International.

 Yona aspires to pursue a career in global development and government.